-The government announced in the Autumn Statement on 5 December 2013 that it would provide relief from business rates for businesses moving into previously empty retail premises.
+The government provides relief from business rates for businesses moving into previously empty retail premises.
 This relief is 50% of the business rate liability on each property reoccupied for a period of 18 months.
 There is no limit to the rateable value in respect of either the previous or reoccupied property; however, any relief awarded is restricted to the State Aid De Minimis limits.

 Properties that will benefit from the relief will be occupied and:

 - When previously in use, were wholly or mainly used for retail

 - Were unoccupied for 12 months or more immediately before their reoccupation